top of page

 about me

 Hi there!
 My name is Joalda Morancy (they & she), and I am currently a PhD student in Aerospace Engineering at the University of Washington.
-I also work as a GNC Avionics Test Engineer at Blue Origin on their lunar lander programs.
-I recently graduated with my degree in Astrophysics from the University of Chicago.
+I also work as an Avionics Integration and Test Engineer at Blue Origin on their lunar lander programs.
+I graduated with my bachelor's degree in Astrophysics from the University of Chicago.

-I am interested in a ton of subjects, including control theory, planetary science, human spaceflight engineering, and astrophysics.
+I am interested in a ton of subjects, including control theory, spacecraft guidance, navigation, and control (GNC), human spaceflight, computer engineering, planetary science, and astrophysics.
 In my research, I hope to cover topics spanning the field of position, navigation, and timing systems for lunar and martian applications!

 Even though I have always loved science as a young kid, space is something I became interested in as a sophomore in high school.
 It was this simple video of astronaut Chris Hadfield making a sandwich on the International Space Station that kick-started everything, and I have been hooked ever since.